Joe Thompson has been fishing on Belle Isle since his youth – first with his dad, and later with friends and no adult supervision.

 The island continues to draw patrons from Detroit and the suburbs seeking a day of relaxation, in part because it’s mere minutes away from millions of southeast Michigan residents.

 Fitness folks bike, skate, walk or jog the paved one-way perimeter.
 Others settle for driving.
-Families picnic along the shore of the Detroit River.
+And families picnic along the shore of the Detroit River.

 While the city of Detroit owns Belle Isle, it is managed by the Michigan Department of Natural Resources, which works with the nonprofit group Belle Isle Conservancy, formed in 2011 – a merger of four efforts, including the Friends of Belle Isle, Belle Isle Botanical Society, Belle Isle Women’s Committee and Friends of Belle Isle Aquarium.